MaxBed4d/magnum-capi-helm/doc/source/user_docs/index.rst

 provides users the ability to create Kubernetes clusters using the OpenStack API, bypassing the need to directly interact with Kubernetes or its API.

+Therefore this document, based on the following `blog post <https://www.stackhpc.com/magnum-cluster-api-helm-deep-dive.html>`_
-Therefore, this document aims to provide a comprehensive guide to the Magnum Cluster API Helm Driver to aid in understanding its implementation and architecture.
+, aims to provide a comprehensive guide to the Magnum Cluster API Helm Driver to aid in understanding its implementation and architecture.

 .. note::
    The Magnum Cluster API Helm Driver is reliant on the pre-installation of